EvelynWangai/EvelynWangai/README.md

-### Hi there 👋 Let me introduce myself.
+### Hi there 👋 Let me introduce Evelyn Wangai

-- I am passionate about data.
+ I am passionate about data.
 I enjoy working on data, whether sourcing it, cleaning it, analyzing or visualizing it.
 In a nutshell:-

 - 🔭 I’m a Data Analyst